KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Coinbase by mlbonniec](https://github.com/mlbonniec/MMM-Coinbase)

 0. This module is outdated: Abandoned.
 Repo has been archived at 2023-07-26.
+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CoinMarketCap by glitch452](https://github.com/glitch452/MMM-CoinMarketCap)